 While a tyre inflator tends to only be built for one job, supplying air to tyres, an air compressor usually comes with a few additional nozzles which should mean it can be used for other tasks around the house.

-Air compressors tend to be larger in size and, as a result, often weigh more than tyre inflators.
+Air compressors tend to be larger and, as a result, often weigh more than tyre inflators.
 As a result, tyre inflators should favour those looking for a more portable bit of kit to carry with them in their vehicle.

 How accurate are car tyre inflators?